fbpx

 In other words, people who don’t want to spend time and effort setting up and managing property.

-However, turnkey properties are an unnecessary cost for buyers working with thin profit margins.
+However, turnkey properties don’t suit buyers working with thin profit margins.
 Renovating and managing the property themselves can be much more cost-effective.

 For buyers and renters who own furniture, these properties can cost more, too.
-After all, selling one furniture set takes time and effort and might include storage costs.
+After all, selling furniture takes time and effort and might include storage costs.

 Free cash offer within minutes, any condition, any location.